 - (Required) Enter a name for the alias.
 Currently supported characters for alias names are a-z, A-Z, 0-9, or _.

 - (Required) Select the host, source, or sourcetype to apply to a default field.

 - (Required) Enter the name for the existing field and the new alias.
-The existing field should be on the right side, and the new alias should be on the left side.
+The existing field should be on the left side, and the new alias should be on the right side.